Joanna Gaines Shows Off Stunning Set Of New Cooking Show On Instagram

 Joanna Gaines proudly showed off images from the stunning set of her new cooking show with Instagram.
 The former host of HGTV’s Fixer Upper shared the photos with her followers as she and husband Chip ready for the launch of their Magnolia TV network, which will reportedly make its debut toward the end of 2020.

-The couple originally purchased the property, a former gristmill, with the intent of turning it into a bed and breakfast before changing direction once Joanna decided she wanted to host her own cooking show for the couple’s new network.
+The couple originally purchased the property, a former gristmill, with the intent of turning it into a bed-and-breakfast before changing direction once Joanna decided she wanted to host her own cooking show for the couple’s new network.

 In an Instagram Live video, Joanna took her followers on a tour of expansive space, which she revealed was 75 percent finished when she decided to make the change.
 It now houses a kitchen, prep kitchen, lounge area, and a green room.